arielsalminen/detectMQ.js/README.md

  * Opera Mobile 10.1
  * Mozilla Mobile (Fennec) 4.0

-## Problems:
-Doesn't work on IE6-8, iOS 4.3.2, older Android devices and on Symbian 3 Webkit, but if you anyway use mobile first approach that shouldn't be a big problem.

-Opera and Firefox seem to return PropertyValue with quotes and webkit without, so I'm currently stripping out all quotes from the string.
-Might cause some problems.

 ## Changelog
+* `v 0.3` No more "work in progress"(!) + Adds check for browsers without proper CSS :after support
 * `v 0.22` Adds check for browsers without getComputedStyle support, thanks @vesan!
 * `v 0.21` Prevent script error in older IE's
 * `v 0.2` Fixes threshold option and adds list of tested browsers
 * `v 0.1` Initial Release

+## Problems:
+Doesn't work on IE6-8 (but if needed, the support can be added), iOS 4.3.2, older Android devices and on Symbian 3 Webkit, but if you anyway use mobile first approach this isn't a big problem.

 ## License
 Licensed under the MIT license.